tomastephenson/frogger-game/README.md

 # Frogger Game
-A clone of the arcade game, Frogger
+A clone of the arcade game, Frogger.

 ## Table of Contents